sherryyu76/sherryyu76.github.io/_pages/about.md

 ## Who I Am

-I am an Electrical & Computer Engineering student at Vanderbilt University with a strong interest on embedded systems, digital hardware, and hardware–software integration.
+Sherry is an Electrical & Computer Engineering student at Vanderbilt University with a strong interest on embedded systems, digital hardware, and hardware–software integration.

 ---